BrewhouseTeam/brewhouseteam.github.io/_posts/2015-07-31-be-nice-to-others-and-your-future-self-use-data-objects.md

 Data Objects contain data; they don’t implement any behaviour.
 A Struct is the simplest Data Object you can think of.
 It has a defined set of attributes that are publicly available as instance methods.

 {% highlight ruby %}
-class Email < Struct.new(:from, :to, :subject, :body) end
+Email = Struct.new(:from, :to, :subject, :body)
 {% endhighlight %}

 The main benefit of Data Objects is that they explicitly define the attributes available.

-Documentation such as this is a great gift for other developers (and your future-self).
+This self-documentation is a great gift for other developers (and your future-self).
 A quick look at the Data Object definition tells us what attributes are available.
 No need to go through those four classes where a hash that's returned by a third-party API is transformed, filtered, reduced, deleted, symbolized keys and recursively flattened... wait, what?!

 It also leads to a nicer syntax and better error messages: